urbanadventurer/Android-PIN-Bruteforce/README.md

 - Nicer GUI for NetHunter
 - Find/test more devices to bruteforce
 - Try to detect when phone is unlocked
+- Crack PIN list in reverse (to find which recent PIN unlocked the device)

 ## Supported Android Phones/Devices